dskumarbe/nextjs-dashboard/README.md

 Next.js can serve static assets, like images, under the top-level /public folder.
 Files inside /public can be referenced in your application.

-If you look inside the folder, you'll see there's are two images: hero-desktop.png and hero-mobile.png.
+If you look inside the folder, you'll see there's are two images: Product_ResponseProjects-1024x997.png.
 These two images are completely different, and they'll be shown depending on the user's device is a desktop or mobile.

 With regular HTML, you would add an image as follows: